University of Richmond

 On-campus student research opportunities are available during the academic year for students enrolled in an independent study course.
 Political science students enroll in PLSC 390 to earn independent study credit.
 Independent research with the assistance of a faculty member is an excellent way to explore a particular interest while earning academic credit.
 Download an independent study form.

-Many students find that the relationship they build with a faculty mentor while pursuing their independent research strengthens their commitment to pursuing the study of physics at the graduate level.
+Many students find that the relationship they build with a faculty mentor while pursuing their independent research strengthens their commitment to pursuing the study of political science at the graduate level.
 Some will decide to continue their research program over the summer with the assistance of a summer research fellowship.